DolbyIO/awesome-audio/README.md

 - [Audio Signal Processing](https://www.coursera.org/learn/audio-signal-processing) - audio signal methodologies for music.
 Topics include: spectral processing techniques, transformation of sounds, analyze, synthesize, transform audio signals, python (Coursera)
 - [Digital Media Foundations](https://www.linkedin.com/learning/digital-media-foundations?u=2056892) - Audio Made Simple.
 Topics include creating space with channels, measuring power of sound, capturing tone as frequency, phase.
 (LinkedIn Learning)
 - [Fundamentals of Audio and Music Engineering](https://www.coursera.org/learn/audio-engineering) - basic concepts of acoustics and electronics and how they can be applied to understanding musical sound and make music with electronic instruments.
 Topics include: sound waves, musical sound, basic electronics, and applications of these basic principles in amplifiers and speaker design (Coursera)
+- [Communication Acoustics](https://www.edx.org/course/communication-acoustics) - This is a comprehensive course starting from the basics: what is sound, how it propagates and prepares us gradually to learn about the human auditory system, psychoacoustics(connecting the physical world to how we perceive sounds), speech acoustics(human speech production system) and finally electroacoustics(the world of loud speakers and microphones)(Edx)

 ## Journals